EthVentures/CryptoTracker/README.md

 ```

 # Additional Resources
-Use resources/configure-kibana.sh to automatically set default indexes, and import saved objects.
+In a development environment, a kibana configuration script is provided at resources/configure-kibana.sh to help automatically set default indexes, set refresh timers, and import all the graphs/dashboards.
+This configuration script is not recommended in production yet due to occasional issues with the discover tab not responding after import.
 # Provided By

 [![EthVentures](https://github.com/EthVentures/CryptoTracker/raw/master/resources/img/ethventures-logo.png)](https://ethventures.io)